Pressure Data-Driven Variational Multiscale Reduced Order Models: Numerical Results

 \subsection{Analysis of the SUP-ROM without corrections}

 This section is dedicated to the preliminary analysis of the solutions of the dynamical system without data-driven corrections.

 Plots \ref{modes_all} \subref{vel_1_instab}, \subref{pres_1_instab}, \subref{vel_1_stab}, and \subref{pres_1_stab} display the time evolution of the relative errors for reduced velocity and pressure fields.
-The diagrams are obtained making use, at the reduced order level, of a first-order time evolution scheme.
+The diagrams are obtained making use, at the reduced order level, of a first-order time discretization scheme.
 Different combinations of truncation orders $N_u, N_{p}, N_{sup}$ for velocity, pressure, and supremizer modes, respectively, are considered; the expectation is that the accuracy of the standard Galerkin-ROM improves as the number of modes is increased.
 However, the \emph{approximated} supremizer approach is characterized by stability issues particularly affecting the pressure field, as specified in section \ref{sup}.
 As can be seen in Figure \ref{modes_all} \subref{pres_1_instab}, when we are in the resolved regime and the number of supremizer modes is $N_{sup}=N_u=N_p$, the reduced pressure solution error significantly increases.
 These issues are not as severe when $N_{sup}>N_p$, as shown in Figure \ref{pres_1_stab}, where results obtained in the totally-resolved regime show an acceptable accuracy, except for the case $N_u=N_p=30$ and $N_{sup}=50$, where stability issues are again observed.
 Again, such stability problems are likely associated with the \emph{approximated} supremizer procedure adopted, and might be solved resorting to an \emph{exact} supremizer procedure as suggested in \cite{ballarin2015supremizer,stabile2018finite}.
 In this paper, we chose to adopt an approximated supremizer enrichment procedure, since it allows to reduce the online computational cost.

-The corresponding results obtained when considering a second-order time scheme are presented in Figure \ref{modes_all} \subref{vel_2_instab}, \subref{pres_2_instab}, \subref{vel_2_stab} and \subref{pres_2_stab}.
-The plots suggest that the second-order time scheme suffers from the same stability issue observed in the first-order scheme case.
+The corresponding results obtained when considering a second-order time discretization are presented in Figure \ref{modes_all} \subref{vel_2_instab}, \subref{pres_2_instab}, \subref{vel_2_stab}, and \subref{pres_2_stab}.
+The plots suggest that the second-order time discretization suffers from the same stability issue observed for the first-order time discretization.